Dimensional Origins - Learn about Dimensional Fund Advisors Mutual Funds

 In this video, Founder and Executive Chairman David Booth and others talk about the firm’s founding and its close ties to the academic community.

-Clarity's Low-Cost Investment Portfolios Include Mutual Funds from Dimensional Fund Advisors and the Vanguard Group
+Clarity's Low-Cost Investment Options Include Mutual Funds from Dimensional Fund Advisors and the Vanguard Group

 Dimensional Fund Advisors is a leading global investment firm that has been translating academic research into practical investment solutions since 1981.
 Guided by a strong belief in markets, Dimensional* builds and manages strategies to help clients pursue higher expected returns.
 The firm works closely with leading financial academics to identify new ideas that may benefit investors and applies a dynamic investment process that integrates advanced research with careful portfolio design and implementation, while balancing the investment tradeoffs that can impact returns.